-Next, we investigated neural sensitivity of the vmPFC to tastiness and healthiness.
+Next, we investigated neural sensitivity of the vmPFC to tastiness and healthiness (Equation 3).
 Notably, the vmPFC showed a main effect of tastiness across all three condition (F1,98 = 11.33, P = .001), with no effect of condition on this response (Figure 1b, middle, F2,98 = .09, P = .92).
-In contrast, we observed no main effect of healthiness in the vmPFC (F1,98 = 1.57, P = .21), but did observe a marginally significant interaction effect of condition (F2,98 = 2.58, P = .08).
+In contrast, we observed no main effect of healthiness in the vmPFC (F1,98 = 1.57, P = .21), but did observe a marginally significant interaction effect of condition (F2,98 = 2.58, P = .08), meaning that [explain].
 This was driven by a modest increase in sensitivity to healthiness in the HEALTH condition compared to both other conditions (both t49 > 1.97, both P < .06, see Figure 1b, right).
 Thus, responses in this region of the vmPFC showed goal-consistent but modest effects of cognitive regulation.

 Regulation-induced change in stimulus-related dlPFC response.

 We next turned to a similar set of analyses in the dlPFC.
 This analysis suggested that regulation produced a significant and selective decrease in response in this region during DECREASE trials (F2,98 =5.34, P = .006) compared to NATURAL and HEALTH conditions (both paired-t49 > 2.86, both P < .006, Figure 1d, left).
 However, in contrast to the vmPFC, we observed no main effect of tastiness in the dlPFC (F1,98 = 1.19, P = .28), nor was there a significant effect of condition on tastiness response (F2,98 =.42, P = .66, Figure 1d, middle).
 Finally, we investigated neural sensitivity of the dlPFC to healthiness.
-This analysis showed a main effect of healthiness in this region (F1,98 = 7.12, P = .009) qualified by a significant interaction with condition (F2,98 = 6.23, P = .003).
+This analysis showed a main effect of healthiness in this region (F1,98 = 7.12, P = .009) qualified by a significant interaction with condition (F2,98 = 6.23, P = .003), meaning that [explain how to interpret].
 Follow-up analyses suggested that the dlPFC showed significantly greater responses to healthiness during the HEALTH condition compared to both NATURAL and DECREASE trials (Figure 1d, right, both paired-t49 > 2.79, both P < .008).

 Regulation alters the independent contributions of vmPFC and dlPFC to behavior

 The results above suggest two things.
 First, both the vmPFC and the dlPFC showed regulation-consistent changes in the DECREASE and HEALTH conditions, though these effects were somewhat more reliable in the dlPFC compared to the vmPFC.
 Second, the vmPFC showed a specific, goal-inconsistent sensitivity to tastiness that did not vary by regulatory goal.
 These results are consistent with past work (Hare et al., 2011; Hutcherson et al., 2012; Tusche & Hutcherson, 2018), and led us to predict that a possible route to regulatory success might be to decrease the influence of the vmPFC on choice behavior, and to increase the influence of the dlPFC.
-To test this possibility, for each subject we conducted regression analyses in which we predicted trial-by-trial decision values simultaneously from trial-by-trial variation in vmPFC and dlPFC response (GLM 4), controlling for subject-specific tastiness and healthiness ratings.
+To test this possibility, for each subject we conducted regression analyses in which we predicted trial-by-trial decision values simultaneously from trial-by-trial variation in vmPFC and dlPFC response (Equation 4), controlling for subject-specific tastiness and healthiness ratings.
 We then conducted repeated-measures one-way ANOVAs with condition as a fixed effect and subject-level influence of dlPFC and vmPFC on choice as dependent measures.